The Secret Garden (1949 film): Production

 MGM announced the film in November 1946.
 It was to be a vehicle for Claude Jarman Jr. and was to be directed by Clarence Brown.
+However, by July 1948, Dean Stockwell had joined the cast opposite Margaret O'Brien, with Clarence Brown as producer and Fred M. Wilcox as director.

 Reception

+Box office

-According to MGM records the film earned $610,000 in the US and Canada and $383,000 overseas, resulting in a loss of $848,000.
+According to MGM records, The Secret Garden earned $610,000 in the US and Canada and $383,000 overseas, resulting in a loss of $848,000.

+Critical reaction

+Variety described The Secret Garden as "a highly unusual picture" that "deserves a gold star on that basis, at least.
+But the vaguely allegorical story is confused in appeal and the result is a top-quality production stand-point that will be spotty at the [box office]."
+Harrison's Reports wrote: "Despite its many good touches, however, the picture is handicapped by a story that is too involved and too hazy in its psychological overtones, and by too much conversation, slowing up the action."

-On TCM, Margarita Landazuri writes that at the time of release, many critics "felt, as did the Variety critic, that 'the allegorical and psychological implications that have been carried over from Frances Hodgson Burnett's book are clearly for the grown-up trade.
+Margarita Landazuri, in an article for Turner Classic Movies (TCM), wrote that at the time of release, many critics "felt, as did the Variety critic, that 'the allegorical and psychological implications that have been carried over from Frances Hodgson Burnett's book are clearly for the grown-up trade.
 Not only that, but a good bit of the production is designed to create eerie terror that may discourage parents from letting moppets see the pic.'
 In this era when even the youngest 'moppets' take Harry Potter in stride, however, such criticism seems quaint, and The Secret Garden seems ahead of its time".

-Leonard Maltin gives the "vividly atmospheric" film three out of four stars.
+Among retrospective reviews, Leonard Maltin, in his Classic Movie Guide, gave the film three out of four stars, stating it is a "vividly atmospheric film with some color sequences."